kmullin8/News-Topic-Classification/README.md

 This project has two big parts:

 1. **Model pipeline**
-   - Phase 1: Fine-tune **DistilBERT-base-uncased** on **20 Newsgroups** to learn general topic structure.
+   - Phase 1: Fine-tune **DistilBERT-base-uncased** on **reuters 21578 data set** to learn topic structure.
-   - Phase 2: Fine-tune that model on **Reuters RCV1-v2** to learn detailed news subjects (economics, military, energy, etc.).

 2. **Live news scraping + classification system**
-   - **Manual mode**: Take a single news URL, scrape it, classify, and store the result.
-   - **Auto mode**: Poll RSS feeds on a schedule, classify all new articles, and store everything in MongoDB.
+   - Poll RSS feeds on a schedule, classify all new articles, and store everything in MongoDB.

-The final system becomes a foundation for a real-time **news topic intelligence** engine, with optional future upgrade to long-context models (e.g., Longformer) or extend classifier with open-label or unsupervised discovery.
+The final system serves as a foundation for a real-time economic and commodities news intelligence engine, specializing in macro-financial topics such as energy markets, metals, agriculture, currency movements, and key economic indicators.
+Future extensions may include long-context transformers (e.g., Longformer) or adaptive topic discovery for emerging market events.

 ---